patrickk-scott/patrickk-scott/README.md

 👨‍🎓 I am currently pursuing a Master's in Data Science at the University of Colorado Boulder.

-🧮 <div align = "left">I have a passion for applying ML techniques and my experience with pricing, valuation, and forecasting analyses to generate useful insights and solve business problems.<div align = "left">
+🧮 I have a passion for applying ML techniques and my experience with pricing, valuation, and forecasting analyses to generate useful insights and solve business problems.

+### Skills